Hermann Oberth: Later life

 Oberth retired in 1962 at the age of 68.
-From 1964 to 1967 he was a member of the National Democratic Party of Germany, which was considered to be far right.
-In July 1969, Oberth returned to the United States to witness the launch of the Apollo project Saturn V rocket from the Kennedy Space Center in Florida that carried the Apollo 11 crew on the first landing mission to the Moon.
+From 1965 to 1967 he was a member of the National Democratic Party of Germany, a far right party.
+In July 1969, Oberth returned to the United States to witness the launch of the Apollo project's Saturn V rocket from the Kennedy Space Center in Florida that carried the Apollo 11 crew on the first landing mission to the Moon.

 The 1973 oil crisis inspired Oberth to look into alternative energy sources, including a plan for a wind power station that could utilize the jet stream.
 However, his primary interest during his retirement years was to turn to more abstract philosophical questions.
 Most notable among his several books from this period is Primer For Those Who Would Govern.

-Oberth returned to the United States to view the launch of STS-61-A, the Space Shuttle Challenger launched 30 October 1985.
+Oberth returned to the United States to view the launch of STS-61-A, a mission carried out by the Space Shuttle Challenger, on 30 October 1985.

-Oberth died in Nuremberg, West Germany, on 28 December 1989, just shortly after the fall of the Iron Curtain.
+Oberth died in Nuremberg, West Germany, on 28 December 1989, shortly after the fall of the Iron Curtain.

-According to an obituary by Stille Hilfe, Oberth was "a loyal supporter and donor" of this Nazi support organization.
+Oberth was described as a "loyal supporter and donor" by Stille Hilfe, a Nazi support organisation, in its obituary of him.